 We commenced our call for evidence on 25 October 2018 and it will be open until 28 July 2019.

-We will commence our call for evidence on Thursday 25th October 2018.
 We are inviting all stakeholders and members of the public to give us their views on a range of topics outlined below that could help us shape a better planning system for the future.

 We know that not everyone will want to comment on all of the questions and themes raised in the list below and that is not a problem.
 We are happy to hear from you on any of the topics listed, or any other issue that you think is relevant.

 We would just ask that you keep your contributions fairly brief so that we are able to process the information in a timely manner.

 With many thanks for showing interest in the work of the Commission, we are really looking forward to hearing from you,

 Andrew Gwynne, Shadow Secretary of State for Communities and Local Government and Roberta Blackman-Woods, Shadow Minister for Planning.

 We would like to receive your views and any evidence that you might wish to submit relating to the following topics:

 The operation of the current plan making system.